 21. Generate Extra Income

 Rent out a room or turn your hobby into a small business to supplement your income.
-Deposit the money straight into a savings account or use it as additional payment on debt.
+Deposit the money straight into a savings account or use it as an additional payment on the debt.

 22. Share Costs

-Share daily costs with family, friends and colleagues by clubbing for various purchases and making use of the goods or services together.
-For example, find someone to share a gym membership with on one of those 2 for the price of 1 contracts that are on offer.
-Or start a lift club to share the cost of travelling to and from work every day.
-As a result you spend a fraction of the cost for things you would have paid full price for had you done it alone.
+Share daily costs with family, friends, and colleagues by clubbing for various purchases and making use of the goods or services together.
+For example, find someone to share a gym membership with on one of those 2 for the price of 1 contract that is on offer.
+Or start a lift club to share the cost of traveling to and from work every day.
+As a result, you spend a fraction of the cost for things you would have paid full price for had you done it alone.